This post is an updated version of one I originally published in June of 2015.

 Now obviously, the car sale was a biggie for us, and we were thrilled to have it sell so quickly.
 But in general, whenever I try to sell anything, my goal is to sell it in less than 48 hours — usually less than 24 hours.
 If I don’t sell it in that time period, I immediately reduce the price and start over again.

 If it’s not sold in a week, I’ll either reduce the price one more time, or donate it.
 I guess I just figure that if I don’t use the item anyway, I’d rather get some cash for it and have it gone ASAP then let it clutter up my home for weeks and months.

-If you’ve been struggling to sell your unneeded items, my guess (after lots of selling experience) is that it’s because of one of the 3 reasons below…
+If you’ve been struggling to sell your unneeded items, my guess is that it’s because of one of the 3 reasons below…

 1. Your prices are too high.